What is the pancreas?

-There are two parts to the pancreas, referred to as the exocrine and endocrine parts.
+There are two functional parts to the pancreas, referred to as the exocrine and endocrine parts.
 The majority of the cells of the pancreas produce digestive juices which contain the enzymes necessary for digesting food in the intestine.
 The enzymes are secreted into smaller collecting ducts within the pancreas (side branches).
 The side branches empty into a larger duct, the main pancreatic duct, which empties into the intestine through the papilla of Vater in the duodenum.
 During passage through the ducts, bicarbonate is added to the digestive enzymes to make the pancreatic secretion alkaline.
 The cells and ducts producing the digestive juices comprise the exocrine part of the pancreas.

 Just before the main pancreatic duct enters the duodenum, it usually merges with the common bile duct that collects bile (a fluid that helps to digest fat) produced by the liver.
 The common bile duct usually joins the pancreatic duct in the head of the pancreas.
 The union of these two ducts forms the ampulla of Vater which drains both the bile and pancreatic fluid into the duodenum through the papilla of Vater.

-Buried within the tissue of the pancreas are small collections of cells, termed the Islets of Langerhans.
+Buried within the tissue of the pancreas, primarily in the head, are small collections of cells, termed the Islets of Langerhans.
 The cells of the Islets produce several hormones, for example, insulin, glucagon, and somatostatin; that are released into the blood (the islets do not connect with the pancreatic ducts) and travel in the blood to other parts of the body.
 These hormones have effects throughout the body, for example, insulin, which helps to regulate blood sugar levels.
 The hormone-secreting portion of the pancreas - the Islets - is the endocrine part of the pancreas.